Maintenance Worker (Three Casual Positions)

 Competency

-- ▪ Strong organizational and time-management skills
+- ▪ Strong communication, organization, and collaboration abilities

 Mental Demands